DataDog/kics/documentation/rules/terraform/aws/s3_bucket_allows_get_action_from_all_principals.md

 ### Description

- When S3 bucket policies allow the GetObject action from all principals (using 'Principal': '*' or 'Principal': {'AWS': '*'}), they expose private data to anyone on the internet, creating a significant data breach risk.
+ When S3 bucket policies allow the `GetObject` action from all principals (using `"Principal: "*"` or `"Principal": {"AWS": "*"}`), they expose private data to anyone on the internet, creating a significant data breach risk.
 This vulnerability could lead to unauthorized access to sensitive information, intellectual property theft, or compliance violations with regulations like GDPR or HIPAA.
-Instead of using permissive policies like:
+Instead of using permissive policies, such as the ones shown below, implement restrictive policies with explicit denials or properly scoped permissions that limit access to specific authenticated principals.
 ```
 "Effect": "Allow",
 "Principal": "*",
 "Action": "s3:GetObject"
 ```
-Implement restrictive policies with explicit denials or properly scoped permissions that limit access to specific authenticated principals.

 ## Compliant Code Examples